Agrippina the Younger: Suetonius's account

-Suetonius says that Agrippina's "over-watchful" and "over-critical" eye that she kept over Nero drove him to murdering her.
+Suetonius says that Agrippina's "over-watchful" and "over-critical" eye that she kept over Nero drove him to murder her.
 After months of attempting to humiliate her by depriving her of her power, honour, and bodyguards, he also expelled her from the Palatine, followed by the people he sent to "pester" her with lawsuits and "jeers and catcalls".

 When he eventually turned to murder, he first tried poison, three times in fact.
 She prevented her death by taking the antidote in advance.
-Afterwards, he rigged up a machine in her room which would drop her ceiling tiles onto her as she slept, but she once again escaped her death after she received word of the plan.
+Afterwards, he rigged up a machine in her room which would drop her ceiling tiles onto her as she slept, but she once again escaped death after she received word of the plan.
 Nero's final plan was to get her in a boat which would collapse and sink.

 He sent her a friendly letter asking to reconcile and inviting her to celebrate the Quinquatrus at Baiae with him.
 He arranged an "accidental" collision between her galley and one of his captains.
 When returning home, he offered her his collapsible boat, as opposed to her damaged galley.

-The next day, Nero received word of her survival after the boat sank from her freedman Agermus.
-Panicking, Nero ordered a guard to "surreptitiously" drop a blade behind Agermus and Nero immediately had him arrested on account of attempted murder.
+The day after the boat sank, Nero received word of her survival from her freedman Agermus.
+Panicking, Nero ordered a guard to "surreptitiously" drop a blade behind Agermus and Nero immediately had him arrested on a charge of attempted murder.
 Nero ordered the assassination of Agrippina.
 He made it look as if Agrippina had committed suicide after her plot to kill Nero had been uncovered.

 Suetonius says that after Agrippina's death, Nero examined Agrippina's corpse and discussed her good and bad points.
-Nero also believed Agrippina to haunt him after her death.
+Nero also believed Agrippina would haunt him after her death.

 Cassius Dio's account

 The tale of Cassius Dio is also somewhat different.
-It starts again with Poppaea as the motive behind the murder.
+It starts again with Poppaea and Seneca as the motive behind the murder.
 Nero designed a ship that would open at the bottom while at sea.
-Agrippina was put aboard and after the bottom of the ship opened up, she fell into the water.
-Agrippina swam to shore so Nero sent an assassin to kill her.
-Nero then claimed Agrippina had plotted to kill him and committed suicide.
-Her reputed last words, uttered as the assassin was about to strike, were "Smite my womb", the implication here being she wished to be destroyed first in that part of her body that had given birth to so "abominable a son."
+Then he pretended to reconcile with Agrippina and put her aboard on the vessel.
+Once the bottom of the ship opened up, she fell into the water.
+However, the sailors ended up killing Acerronia Polla instead and Agrippina swam to shore.
+Pretending to ignore the conspiracy, she sent Nero a letter informing of her well-being, so Nero sent Anicetus to kill her.
+Her reputed last words, uttered as the assassin was about to strike, were "Strike here, Anicetus, strike here, for this bore Nero".

+Nero then told the Senate that Agrippina had plotted to kill him and committed suicide.

 Burial

-After Agrippina's death, Nero viewed her corpse and commented how beautiful she was, according to some.
+After Agrippina's death, Nero viewed her corpse and, according to some, commented how beautiful she was.
 Her body was cremated that night on a dining couch.
 At his mother's funeral, Nero was witless, speechless and rather scared.
-When the news spread that Agrippina had died, the Roman army, senate and various people sent him letters of congratulations that he had been saved from his mother's plots.
+When the news spread that Agrippina had died, the Roman army, senate, and various people sent him letters of congratulations that he had been saved from his mother's plots.